dhhruv/Contactless-Attendance-System/README.md

 # Contactless-Attendance-System

-### Recognize The faces And Take Automatic Attandance. :sparkles:
+**Recognize The faces And Take Automatic Attandance.** :sparkles:

 ![Contactless-Attendance-System](https://github.com/dhhruv/Contactless-Attendance-System/blob/master/Git%20Images/Contactless%20Attendance%20System%20Logo.png)

 ![Made with Python](http://ForTheBadge.com/images/badges/made-with-python.svg)

 ## Motivation :astonished:
 ----------------------------
 This Repository was created as a part of MINeD Hackathon, a national level hackathon organized by Centre of Excellence in Data Science at the CSE Department of Nirma University.

-We seek to provide a valuable attendance service for both teachers and students.
-Reduce manual process errors by provide automated and a reliable attendance system uses face recognition technology.
+We seek to provide a valuable attendance service for employees.
+Reduce manual process errors by provide automated and a reliable attendance system uses facial recognition technology.

 ## Features :clipboard:
 ---------------------------